drbean/curriculum/pages/homepage/markdown/MayWeBeHeard.md

-% Focusing on they would like others to do, rather than what they themselves want to do
+% Turning what they want to do into what they would like others to do

 	Lawyer in court: May we be heard?